Lice are miniature parasites that spread via direct contact as well as sharing belongings. Children are likely to acquire and spread them.

 How to check for an infestation

 When it comes to head lice, it causes an itchy scalp but can also be caused other skin conditions or even allergic reactions to shampoo and other hair products.
-Due to this, it is vital that you know how to properly check for lice.
+Due to this, it is vital that you know how to properly check.

 The first step is to wet the hair of the child.
-This helps slow down the lice and make it easier to spot.
+This helps slow them down and make it easier to spot.
 With a comb with fine tooth, part the hair and shine a bright source of light onto the scalp.
-If lice are present, they are small-sized, brown insects shifting around or nits that are stuck on the hairs.
+If they are present, they are small, brown insects shifting around or nits on the hairs.